hopchouinard/Claraforge/README.md

 ## 🤝 Contributing & Collaboration

-Claraverse thrives on community collaboration and shared learning.
+Claraforge thrives on community collaboration and shared learning.
 We enthusiastically encourage:

 ### 🍴 Fork & Adapt